The KIVUNIM Educational Approach

 The academic program has required readings, fascinating lectures (courses are taught by top university professors from both Israeli and international campuses including those we bring to Jerusalem just for KIVUNIM), projects and papers - but it is brought to life when we travel.
 It is in some of the greatest museums of the world in country after country, at historical and archaeological sites, as well as sitting in cafes and restaurants talking with local people - hearing their struggles and appreciating the common humanity that we share - that our classroom study really comes alive!

-Our Middle East Studies course “Land, People, Ideas: The Challenge of the Middle East” does the same in the very loaded and complex arena of emotions and contending ideologies.
+Our Middle East Studies course “Land, People, Ideas: The Challenge of Zionism” does the same in the very loaded and complex arena of emotions and contending ideologies.
 Here we seek to make the history of the Zionist movement come alive and allow KIVUNIM students to truly appreciate the capacity of the human being to become an historical actor: to make things happen.
 The course explores the growth of Pan-Arab nationalism and the specific development of Palestinian identity and nationalism.
 We resist the temptation to turn academic study into wishful thinking and fantasy, presenting our students with the harsh reality of contending forces of destiny and desire.
-We make extensive us of documentary film, archival materials and personal testimony to allow students to understand more deeply and with greater empathy.
+We make extensive use of documentary film, archival materials and personal testimony to allow students to understand more deeply and with greater empathy.
 We encourage our students to imagine solutions while studying problems and to develop their sense of empowerment in glimpsing a future more positive then the past or today.

-Our Art Minor, Visual Learning - The Art of Seeing (taught by our Artist-in-Residence, world renowned Tobi Kahn) teaches our students, through the medium of photography, how to use sight to "learn" and not just to see.
+Our Art Minor (taught by our Artist-in-Residence, world renowned Tobi Kahn) teaches our students, through the medium of photography, how to use sight to "learn" and not just to see.
 We visit artists in their studios, study the great photographers to understand more of their perspective and insight and examine settings for clues to composition, structure, and expression in the photograph itself.